Jeansen/cdmn/README.md

 # Installation
 Before using the package provided by your distribution, I strongly recommend that you [compile rxvt-unicode yourself](#How to compile rxvt-unicode).
 While developing this extension I came across a bug that results in constant memory consumption over time.

-Anyway, if you first want to check what this extension can do for you, there is still the option of installing it with `sudo apt-get install rxvt-unicode-256color`.
+Anyway, if you first want to check what this extension can do for you, there is still the option of installing rxvt with `sudo apt-get install rxvt-unicode-256color`.

 **Make sure the version is 9.22.
 Anything else may not work!**